 The aftermath of the fire...

 This was the following day.
 I would like to point out the distance between the house and the shop.
 The house has NO damage, not even heat damage.
 The fire was contained completely inside the shed.
-We, my son and I, are of the belief that the cement siding that is used on All Side Sheds is the main reason the fire was contained.
-I believe the roof might have been saved due to the loft.
+We, my son and I, are of the belief that the cement siding that is used on

 This is looking from the doors straight to the back.
 The worst of the fire was the right back corner.
 The stand to the right was the dust collector that we believe to be the origin of the fire.